ElvaHuang/MeetupNetworkVisualAnalytics/README.md

 ## Acknowledgement
-* This is a fork project from [kbastiain](https://github.com/kbastani/meetup-analytics/edit/master/README.md) .
+* This project is a fork of [kbastiain](https://github.com/kbastani/meetup-analytics/edit/master/README.md) .
 We would like to thank him for developing and open sourcing the Meetup Analytics platform that inspired our work.